Customer's Guide to Firmness

 People often ask us how to choose the best firmness for their natural latex mattress.
 There are a lot of variables involved in firmness, and they all interact in different ways with different bodies.
 That’s why it helps to have a savvy guide.

 Here, we’ll explain some of the technicalities that will help you understand the physics involved.
 Then you’ll want to let go of the thinking part, and be open to experiencing or estimating how latex layers of different firmness—and in different combinations—will interact with your body.
 Believe it or not, we can even guide you in this process over the phone.
-It’s all about knowing how to ask the right questions, and having listened carefully to thousands of people with different sleep issues describe their needs.
+Having listened carefully to thousands of people with different sleep issues describe their needs, we know how to ask the right questions.

 Very soft latex density is 60 kg/m3.
 When latex is 95 kg/m3, it will be very firm.
 And there is everything in between.
 Density is a verifiable, scientific measurement.